 Return to Practice Nursing

-The course aims to enable qualified nurses to return to practice.
+The course aims to enable qualified adult, child and mental health nurses and nursing associates to return to practice.
 You can apply for this exciting opportunity if you have been out of current practice in nursing and wish to return to the Nursing and Midwifery Council (NMC) register or if you are still currently on the NMC register, but will not meet the NMC re-validation criteria.

-This is a flexible programme and where possible, we will be try and tailor it to your individual requirements.
+This is a flexible programme and where possible, we try to tailor the programme to your individual requirements.
 The course can be studied over 9-12 months, full or part time.
 A team of academic and practice staff will support you.
 All resources will be made available via LJMU’s Virtual Learning Environment (Canvas).
 In addition, you will have full access to all learning resources via the Avril Roberts Library.

-- The course involves attendance at the University for 6 individual days, spread over the first 4 months of the programme
+- Seven study days are taught over the course, which involves attendance at the University for seven individual days, spread over the first 3 months of the programme.

 - You will then go into practice within the LJMU practice area for the required length of time.

 - Attendance in practice is dependent on a combination of the length of time since registration lapsed, and individual need.

 - You must be able to attend for a minimum of at least 3 days per week once you are on placement.

 The programme combines theory and practice and this theme is integrated across the duration of the course.
 Service users & carers, clinical staff and RTPN have engaged in the development of the current RTPN programme design.
 The theoretical component is undertaken in the University and continues with its application during the practice component in a clinical setting under the supervision of a practice supervisor/practice assessor from nursing.